 Unfortunately, the Esch’s Spur Bridge was damaged in the same flood that took down the Fox stone arch bridge upstream.

 The bridge has been closed ever since.
-An investigation shows extensive damage to the bridge.
-The whole structure desperately needs renovation, as there are numerous cracked stones throughout, and much of the mortar has crumbled away.
+An investigation shows serious damage to the bridge.
 The most serious damage is to the upstream portion of the middle arch near the western pier.
 On the upstream face, right where the arch meets up with the pier, several arch stones are missing, while many others are broken.
 Furthermore, above the broken part of the arch, the spandrel walls that retain the road fill are sagging downwards.

 Given the state of the bridge, a well-placed impact by floating debris can easily knock out more arch stones, leading to eventual collapse.
 Like the Otter Creek Bridge, this bridge desperately needs attention if it is to survive.
 As both of these bridges are on the National Register of Historical Places, it is to be hoped that a way to restore these bridges can be found.
 Unless a solution is found soon, both the Otter Creek and Esch’s Spur bridges will both become a thing of the past.

 The Esch’s Spur Bridge is a large bridge, featuring an innovative way to increase the waterway, and is a style rather uncommon to Kansas, although, incidentally, Cowley’s Neer Bridge (another Walter Sharp bridge built a couple of years after Esch’s Spur) features a similier design principle.